bg-write/chatGPT-cheatsheet/README.md

 ### SQL Examples

-- Write an SQL query to generate a table called products with 4 columns ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
+- Write an SQL query to generate a table called products with 4 columns. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
-- Write an SQL query to generate a table called products with these columns: Id (int), Title (string), Category (int), unitPrice (float), and imageUrl (string) ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
+- Write an SQL query to generate a table called products with these columns: Id (int), Title (string), Category (int), unitPrice (float), and imageUrl (string). ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
-- Write an SQL query to retrieve the top 5 customers in Manhattan
+- Write an SQL query to retrieve the top 5 customers in Manhattan.
   - Revise this query and join the customers table with the orders table to find out how much each customer has spent.
 Then pick the top 5 who have spent the most. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=1d9b55f18d3b7eb28a728bd315671fb0)